LAB Grown Diamonds FAQ

 - Robert Goldstein

 Lab-grown diamonds are diamonds that have been “grown” in a controlled laboratory setting.
-They’re comprised of the same chemical components you'll find in natural diamonds (carbon atoms arranged in a specific pattern) but instead of being formed deep in the earth’s crust, lab-made diamonds are created in a laboratory.
-Because lab-grown diamonds are chemically the same as natural earth made diamonds, they are virtually indistinguishable in terms of appearance, quality and durability.
+They consist of the same chemical components found in natural diamonds—carbon atoms arranged in a specific pattern.
+However, instead of forming deep within the Earth’s crust, lab-made diamonds are created in a lab environment.

-In CVD lab diamond creation, the small seed diamond is placed into a plasma reactor chamber where a mixture of carbon-rich gases is added at a low pressure.
-Then, microwaves are used to heat the gases and generate plasma.
-As the temperature climbs over several thousand degrees, the gas molecules break apart which makes way for carbon atoms to bond to the seed one layer at a time.
-As the layers build, the CVD lab creation process produces a complete lab-grown diamond.
+In the Chemical Vapor Deposition (CVD) method, a small seed diamond is placed into a plasma reactor chamber.
+A mixture of carbon-rich gases is introduced at low pressure.
+Microwaves heat the gases, generating plasma.
+As the temperature rises to several thousand degrees, the gas molecules break apart, allowing carbon atoms to bond to the seed diamond layer by layer.
+This process ultimately produces a complete lab-grown diamond.

-Both CVD and HPHT diamonds can take several weeks or months to be created in a laboratory.
-The exact amount of time will depend on the diamond’s size, color and additional features.
+Both CVD and HPHT diamonds can take several weeks or months to create, depending on the diamond's size, color, and additional features.

 What Is The Difference Between Lab-Grown And Simulated Diamonds?